jimzhang629/DSCI400-Project/README.md

 # DSCI400-Project

-The goal of this project is to visualize relationships between indicators in the Human Capital Index and Human Freedom Index.
-(Update with more later).
+The goal of this project is to visualize and predict relationships between indicators in the Python World Bank API.